import all python add-ons etc that will be needed later on

 \[\displaystyle \frac{dC}{dx}=\beta\quad\text{at}\quad x= L\]

 an initial concentration of \(C\) has to be present at zero time which means defining \(C \gt 0\) and the form the concentration profile will take vs. position \(x\).
 For illustration we assume this profile is the function \(a+b\cos(kx)\).
-This has the form expected in a transient grating experiment, which can be used to measure the diffusion coefficient of electronically excited states.
+This has the form expected in a transient grating experiment, which can be used to measure the rotational diffusion coefficient of electronically excited states.
 In these type of experiments a polarised laser pulse is split into two parts and recombined in a solution containing molecules that will absorb this light.
 As the beams are from the same source they are ‘in phase’ and will interfere at the sample producing strips of excited molecules separated by strips of unexcited ones.
 This grating is ‘transient’ because molecules diffuse and also because the excited states decay away.
 A third probe laser is used to scatter light off the transient grating and measures how quickly this decays away.
 In fluid solution rotational diffusion of the molecules primarily washes out the grating, whereas if this is not possible linear diffusion will do this but on a much longer time scale.
 A thermal grating may also be present if absorption is into a solid substrate.
 Figure 30f in chapter 10 ( differential equations section 10) shows a possible experimental set-up.
+In solution the diffracted beam decays due to the normal decay lifetime of the molecule and by rotational diffusion of a dye molecule washing out the grating.
+If the probe laser has its polarisation perpendicular to that forming the grating the decay has the form

 As a thought experiment we imagine that as time progresses the grating should become washed out which is what the calculation shows.
-If the calculation continues for a very long time then a constant population across the whole region is produced, but only if the Neumann limiting condition is applied, because no excited state decay was included and the total concentration is held constant.
+If the calculation continues for a very long time then a constant population across the whole region is produced, but only if the Neumann limiting condition is applied because this limiting condition ensures that the total concentration is held constant.
+Naturally, if we allow the excited state to decay the population will fall in this way independently of diffusion.

 where \(k\) is the rate constant and \(\Delta t\) the time increment.

-# Algorithm 13a; 1D diffusion of a sinusoidal population as in a transient grating experiment
+# 1D diffusion of a sinusoidal population as in a transient grating experiment

 plt.rcParams.update({'font.size': 14}) # set font size for plots